Teaching, Learning and the National Curriculum

 PSHE

-Modern Foreign Language - French in KS2
+Foreign Languages – Latin in KS2